 step = 0

 Let’s understand the training loop.
-The training loop of GAN start with:
+The training loop of GAN starts with:

-2. Training the discriminator using real data and fake data produced by generator
+- Training the discriminator using real data and fake data produced by the generator

 for epoch in range(num_epochs):